Chuck (film): Release

 The film had its world premiere at the Venice Film Festival on September 2, 2016.
 It went onto screen at the Toronto International Film Festival on September 10, 2016.
 In September 2016, IFC Films and Showtime Networks acquired U.S. distribution rights to the film, beating out bidders including Netflix, Sony Pictures Classics and A24.
 It will also screen at the Tribeca Film Festival in April 2017.
 It was released on May 5, 2017.

 Critical response

-On review aggregator website Rotten Tomatoes, the film has an approval rating of 81%, based on 84 reviews, with an average rating of 6.8/10.
+On the review aggregator website Rotten Tomatoes, the film has an approval rating of 81%, based on 84 reviews, with an average rating of 6.8/10.
 The website's critics consensus reads: "Chuck is hit with a handful of sports biopic clichés but ultimately punches above its weight, largely thanks to a muscular performance from Liev Schreiber."
 On Metacritic the film has a score of 68 out of 100 score, based on 29 critics, indicating "generally favorable" reviews.
-Glenn Kenny of the NY Times found the performances favorable writing, "Liev Schreiber has almost no physical resemblance to the boxer Chuck Wepner, but he is a terrific actor who pulls off that portrayal, partly through understatement."
+Glenn Kenny of The New York Times found the performances favorable writing, "Liev Schreiber has almost no physical resemblance to the boxer Chuck Wepner, but he is a terrific actor who pulls off that portrayal, partly through understatement."